schireson/pytest-mock-resources/docs/source/relational/ordered-actions.rst

 reduce database creation costs.
 For that reason, you should prefer a ``StaticStatements`` over a ``Statements`` where possible.

-For example, the creation of temp tables or other transaction-specific operations, are places where a static statement might be inappropriate.
+For example, the execution of DDL for which there is not a supported SQLALchemy abstraction, or other transaction-specific operations, are places where a static statement might be inappropriate.

 .. code-block:: python
    :caption: tests/test_something.py